logzio/logz-docs/_source/logzio_collections/_shippers/fluent-bit.md

 3. Run Fluent Bit with the Logz.io plugin

-    As a standalone app...

     ```shell
     fluent-bit -e /fluent-bit/plugins/out_logzio.so \
     -c /fluent-bit/etc/fluent-bit.conf
-    ```

-    ...or in a Docker container.

-    ```shell
-    docker run -it --rm \
-    -v /path/to/fluent-bit.conf:/fluent-bit/etc/fluent-bit.conf \
-    logzio/fluent-bit-output
     ```

 4. Check Logz.io for your logs